 Property and equipment and other long-lived assets with a finite useful life are depreciated and amortized on a straight-line basis over the asset's estimated useful life.
 The estimated useful lives are based on factors including the nature of the assets, its relationship to other assets, our operating plans and anticipated use and other economic and legal factors that impose limits.
 The remaining estimated useful lives of the property and equipment are periodically reviewed.
 For the review of estimated useful lives of buildings of Altira Macau and City of Dreams, we considered factors such as the business and operating environment of gaming industry in Macau, laws and regulations in Macau and our anticipated usage of the buildings.
 As a result, effective from October 1, 2015, the estimated useful lives of certain buildings assets of Altira Macau and City of Dreams have been extended in order to reflect the estimated periods during which the buildings are expected to remain in service.
-The estimated useful lives of certain buildings assets of Altira Macau and City of Dreams is estimated useful lives of these buildings assets have resulted in a reduction in depreciation of US\$5.8 million and an increase in net income of US\$5.8 million for the year ended December 31, 2015.
+The estimated useful lives of certain buildings assets of Altira Macau and City of Dreams in estimated useful lives of these buildings assets have resulted in a reduction in depreciation of US\$5.8 million and an increase in net income of US\$5.8 million for the year ended December 31, 2015.

 Our land use rights in Macau under the land concession contracts for Altira Macau and City of Dreams are being amortized over the estimated lease term of the land on a straight-line basis.
 The amortization of land use rights is recognized from the date construction commences.
 Each land concession contract in Macau has an initial term of 25 years and is renewable for further consecutive periods of 10 years, subject to applicable legislation in Macau.
 The land use rights were originally amortized over the initial term of 25 years, in which the expiry dates of the leases of the land use rights of Altira Macau and City of Dreams are March 2031 and August 2033, respectively.
 The estimated term of the leases are periodically reviewed.
-For the review of such estimated term of the leases under the applicable land concession contracts, we considered factors such as the business and operating environment of gaming industry in Macau, laws and regulations in Macau and City of Dreams, in accordance with the relevant accounting standards, have been extended to April 2047 and May 2049, respectively which aligned with the estimated useful lives of certain buildings assets of 40 years.
-The changes in estimated term of the leases under the applicable land concession contracts have resulted in a reduction in amortization of land use rights of US\$2.4 million for the year ended December 31, 2015.
+For the review of such estimated term of the leases under the applicable land concession contracts, we considered factors such as the business and operating environment of gaming industry in Macau, laws and regulations in Macau, and our development plans.
+As a result, effective from October 1, 2015, the estimated term of the leases under the land concession contracts for Altira Macau and City of Dreams, in accordance with the relevant accounting standards, have been extended to April 2047 and May 2049, respectively which aligned with the estimated useful lives of certain buildings assets of 40 years.
+The changes in estimated term of the leases under the applicable land concession contracts have resulted in a reduction in amortization of land use rights of US\$2.5 million and an increase in net income of US\$2.4 million for the year ended December 31, 2015.